News |

 Reigniting Evangelistic Efforts

-Lee Clamp, SCBaptist Associate Executive Director-Treasurer, hosted a panel discussion on evangelism, which included Adam Venters, the Baptist Collegiate Ministry (BCM) Director at the University of South Carolina, Corey Watson, pastor of Harrison Bridge Church, and Ed Stewart, pastor and planter of New Creation Baptist.
+Lee Clamp, SCBaptist Associate Executive Director-Treasurer, hosted a panel discussion on evangelism, which included Adam Venters, the Baptist Collegiate Ministry (BCM) Director at the University of South Carolina, Corey Watson, teaching pastor and evangelism director of First Baptist Simpsonville / Upstate Church’s Harrison Bridge campus, and Ed Stewart, pastor and planter of New Creation Baptist.

 Venters shared that Carolina BCM has a thriving collegiate ministry that reaches local and international students, and 29 students came to faith in Christ this school year.
 He emphasized that SCBaptists are often asking the wrong questions when it comes to reaching the next generation.
 “If you ask the right question, people will respond,” Venters said.
 “We see students come to know the Lord because we ask them good questions,” he shared, highlighting the need to relationally engage young people.

-The fastest-growing church in the Southern Baptist Convention, Corey Watson at Harrison Bridge Baptist, shared that the church set goals to “efficiently and effectively” reach the lost.
+First Baptist Simpsonville / Upstate Church was recently named by Outreach Magazine as the fastest growing church in the Southern Baptist Convention.
+Corey Watson, teaching pastor for their Harrison Bridge Campus, shared that the church set goals to “efficiently and effectively” reach the lost.
 “We set some goals over 2024 to have 3,600 intentional connections and connections 1,200 conversations about Jesus,” Watson said.
 He admitted that he was initially discouraged by the numbers he saw.
 “We know we should share the Gospel, but many of us don’t do it,” he said.
 He encouraged pastors to model evangelism in their personal lives, putting into practice what they preach.
 “We are in the business of equipping and empowering our people to think in drastically different ways about evangelism,” Watson said.
 Of the evangelism goals, he said the church has met 93% of their initial aim, with a “majority coming from our laypeople.”

 New Creation Baptist decided to replant after a season of decline.
 After years of no baptisms, the church saw 32 baptisms in one year.
 Pastor Ed Stewart emphasized the importance of having a presence in the community.
 “My conviction for the Woodfield Park Community is to go into the neighborhood, make connections and have conversations, and as you do that, listen to people,” Stewart said.
 “Jesus is the answer,” Stewart said, but the key to sharing the Gospel is “by being present.”